BeOne-PL/promena-sample/README.md

 ## Transformer
 You can generate the template of a transformer using archetype (see [Promena - Development Guide](https://gitlab.office.beone.pl/promena/promena/blob/master/DEVELOPMENT-GUIDE.md) for more details).

-[`appender-jdk-generic`](./transformer/appender-jdk-general) demonstrates the common case when you don't want to deal with the specific communication implementation.
+[`appender-jdk-generic`](./transformer/appender-jdk-general) demonstrates the common case when you don't want to deal with specific communication implementation.
 See [`Processor`](./transformer/appender-jdk-general/implementation/src/main/kotlin/pl/beone/promena/transformer/appender/jdkgeneral/processor/Processor.kt).

 [`appender-jdk-specific`](./transformer/appender-jdk-specific) demonstrates how to deal with specific communication.
 For example, for [`promena-communication-file`](https://gitlab.office.beone.pl/promena/promena/tree/master/module/communication/file) communication module, it operates directly on the file.
 See [`Processor`](./transformer/appender-jdk-specific/implementation/src/main/kotlin/pl/beone/promena/transformer/appender/jdkspecific/processor/Processor.kt).